Soulmate-00/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home                  Script to jump to the home directory

 3-listfiles                      Script to list files detail

+4-listmorefiles                  Script for list hiding files